islamdev2022/Text-Improver-Extension/README.md

 A Chrome extension that allows you to improve selected text using a real API of gemini.

+NOTE : This extension is made using cursor AI IDE and buildShip (so technically it's made by Artificial Intelligence 🙂)

 ## Features

 - Right-click context menu integration for selected text